andrewcooke/choochoo/docs/kit.md

 **Components** These (optionally) make up the things you are tracking.
 So "chain", for a bike, or "shoelaces" (maybe!) for shoes.

 **Models** These describe a particular component.
-So the chain migbt be "PC1110".
+So the chain might be "PC1110".
 At this level, components are retired automatically (when they are replaced).